frodsan/qunit-rails/README.md

     rails g qunit:install

-The generator by default will create two directories with two files inside your `test` folder:
+The generator by default will create one initializer and two directories with two files inside your `test` folder:

     test/javascripts/test_helper.js
     test/stylesheets/test_helper.css
+    config/initializers/qunit-rails.rb

+If you want to specify the spec folder name, for example 'spec' you can run:

+    rails g qunit:install --dir="spec"

+This will create two files in the specified directory and qunit initializer:

+    spec/javascripts/test_helper.js
+    spec/stylesheets/test_helper.css
+    config/initializers/qunit-rails.rb

 If you prefer *CoffeeScript*, you can run:

     rails g qunit:install -c

 This will generate a `test_helper.coffee` file instead of `test_helper.js`.

+You can pass the two options, run:

+    rails g qunit:install --dir="spec" -c

+This will generate this structure:

+    spec/javascripts/test_helper.coffee
+    spec/stylesheets/test_helper.css
+    config/initializers/qunit-rails.rb

 ## Usage